Shivansh-Mishra08/RecommendingMovies/README.md

 ## Approach Followed

 1. In general Item-Item collaborative filtering worked better than the User-User collaborative filtering, irrespective of the similarity function used.
 This is possibly because Item-Item Collaborative filtering is more resistant to user bias than User-User Collaborative filtering.
-It was also observed that the plain, cosine similarity tends to work better than pearson correlation, for sparse matrices.
+It was also observed that the plain cosine similarity tends to work better than pearson correlation, for sparse matrices.
 I also tried to use centered cosine but it tends to fail in the case when user gives same rating to all the movies.
 The value of nearest neighbors was chosen 40 because at that value the mse loss was minimized.

 2.Matrix factorization outperforms both User-User and Item-Item collaborative filtering methods.Using appropriate random initialization, a single iteration of stochastic gradient descent was able to give the best results.
 K=40 was chosen for latent features for the embeddings.
 When a new user comes, the algorithm is trained for a single iteration, and the user and item embeddings are multiplied to get the predictions.

+3. I decided to ask user to give 10 movies because MSE was coming out quite less when in testing set I provided only 10 movies per user.

 ## Codebbase and Directory Structure